pblazh/tabula/doc/command-line.md

 ### Embedded Scripts

-CSV files can contain embedded script references in comments:
+CSV files can contain embedded script references in comments.
+The script path is resolved relative to the CSV file's location, not the current working directory.

 ```csv
 Name,Age,Score